-Some of the hazards we face are a result of human activity.
-Much like natural hazards, we don't always have a lot of control over when these things happen, nor are they necessarily predictable, but we can take steps to help lessen the impact of these types of situations.
+Some hazards we face are a result of human activity.
+Similar to natural hazards, we do not always have a lot of control over when these things happen, nor are they necessarily predictable, but we can take steps to help lessen the impact of these types of situations.
 For example, we can build better awareness on how to avoid a fire starting in our kitchen, or we can take action to help detour criminals from targeting you or your home.